 What does friendship mean to you?
 A friend, indeed, is a friend in need.
 Are you willing to help them or only share with them?
 How can you make time to develop a friendship?
 More so than not, a believer from a Muslim context will share how another Christian’s life influenced them.
 Your love for them may be the only love of Jesus they will ever see.

 Be open about what you believe

 I have seen way too many Christians shrink back on what they believe.
 There is nothing to be ashamed of that we believe Jesus is Lord.
 Yet, the critical issue is how we present biblical truth.
 Do you believe you have eternal life?
 If so, state it clearly.
 However, what is the basis of this eternal life?
 It is never based on what we did but on what Jesus did for us.
-It is not a promise based on our goodness but on God’s faithfulness.
+It is not a promise based on our goodness but God’s faithfulness.
 I know I have eternal life because God does not lie.
 He promises eternal life.
 It is God who saved and promised eternal life.
 We know that eternal life is not founded on what we have done but on what God has promised.
-He promises, and we believe that we can share how we know we are forgiven and have eternal life.
+He promises, and we believe we can share how we know we are forgiven and have eternal life.

 Do not debate but use God’s Word

 “So faith comes from hearing, and hearing through the word of Christ.”
 (Romans 10:17, ESV).
 The issue is not how well we can debate one another as the Word of God works in our hearts.
 We need to keep the word of Christ front and center.
 Faith comes by hearing the Word of God – let’s not forget that.
 Always when possible, answer a religious question with the Word of God.